SNEX0/zenith-injector/README.md

 # FAQ
 1. Injection fails?
 Maybe your DLL is broken or the injection method is not supported by the cheat
 2. Steam crashes while using VAK.dll?
 Run the injector as admin
+3. Manualmap crashes and LoadLibrary doesn't work?
+Make sure to be compiling in Release x86

 This doesn't help?
 Open an issue